MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/07-deploy-ingress.md

 ## Edit the Kubernetes service file for the ratings web service

-Since you're going to expose the deployment using an ingress, there's no need to use a public IP for the service.
+There's no need to use a public IP for the service because you're going to expose the deployment by using an ingress.
 That's why you can set the type of service to be `ClusterIP` instead of `LoadBalancer`.

-1. Edit the file called `ratings-web-service.yaml` using the integrated editor.
+1. Edit the file called `ratings-web-service.yaml` by using the integrated editor.

     ```bash
     code ratings-web-service.yaml